 This course focuses on math for everyday life.
 It integrates fluency with numbers, proportional reasoning, data interpretation, algebraic reasoning, modeling, and communicating quantitative information.
 Mathematical concepts are investigated through group problems and class discussions based on real-life contexts of citizenship, personal finances, and medical literacy.
 This course prepares students to take a college-level non- STEM course in mathematics.
-Proficiency must be shown in class work and on the final exam with a 'C' or better.
-NOTE: This is a three credit hour course that counts toward full-time status, but does not count toward graduation credit.
+Proficiency must be shown in class work and on the final exam with a 70% mastery or better.
+NOTE: The course is a remedial course and does award college level credit.
+This is a three local credit hour course that counts toward full-time status, but does not count toward earned credit.
 Contact Hours: (2,2)